On a recent drive up the California coast, I discovered Santa Barbara — an upscale…

 For more information about Hendy Woods State Park visit their website.

-Other posts you might enjoy relate to the area:
+Other posts you might enjoy from California

 - 10 Fun Things to do in Mendocino, California